McPringle/komunumo/CONTRIBUTING.md

 > [!NOTE]
 > GitHub only allows one pull request per branch.
 To open multiple pull requests, you need to create a separate branch for each change.

+### Before Submitting a Pull Request

+Please make sure your contribution meets all the following requirements:

+- Checkstyle and PMD report no violations.
+- The Modernizer Maven Plugin passes without issues.
+- All automated tests are green.
+- Test coverage is 100% (we practice Test-Driven Development).
+- License headers are present in all source files (missing headers can be added using: `./mvnw license:format`).
+- The branch is up to date with the main branch (please rebase if necessary before opening a Pull Request).
+- The Pull Request title follows the [Conventional Commit](#commit-messages) style and references the related issue number (e.g. `feat: add event export closes #123`).

+> [!TIP]
+> All checks above are executed by:
+> ```bash
+> ./mvnw verify
+> ```
+> Run this locally and ensure it completes successfully before opening a Pull Request.
+> The CI pipeline will run the same checks and block PRs that fail.

+**Commit & signature policy**

+- Every commit must include a `Signed-off-by` line ([Developer Certificate of Origin](DCO.md)).
+- Every commit must be cryptographically signed with GPG, SSH, or S/MIME.
+- GitHub verifies these signatures during Pull Requests; unverified commits may be rejected.
+- For detailed setup and usage instructions, see [Signing commits – GitHub Docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## Quickstart for Local Development